How to Keep Your Home Running Properly

 Replace HVAC Filters

 The filters in your HVAC unit have an important role—they keep debris from entering your furnace.
-In order to ensure that your HVAC unit runs properly, be sure to replace the HVAC filters regularly; at least once every three months.
+To ensure that your HVAC unit runs properly, be sure to replace the HVAC filters regularly; at least once every three months.
 Doing so will help your furnace run smoothly and properly, and will keep you from having expensive repairs to make.

 Install a Water Filtration System